tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ### rest

-The rest onramp listens on a specified port for inbound RESTful ( http ) data, converting the http body as event data (and attaching other request attributes as event metadata).
+The rest onramp listens on a specified port for inbound RESTful ( http ) data, treating the decoded and preprocessed http body as event data (and attaching other request attributes as event metadata).

 The event [origin URI](../tremor-script/stdlib/tremor/origin.md) set by the onramp is of the form: